RFI: UC-initiated Offset Projects

 - Scope 1: directly from campus buildings and vehicle fleet

 - Scope 2: from electricity UC campuses procure

 - Scope 3: from commuting to campus and business travel

 If you have an idea for how to reduce these CNI-covered emissions, please contact your campus representative to share that idea.

 - be additional to what would have happened without UC's climate targets.
 For a new activity or an expansion of an existing activity to be considered additional, funds and support provided by UC's Carbon Neutrality Initiative must cause this new or expanded activity to happen.

 Project that sequester carbon on campus or off campus are eligible.

 UC’s involvement in projects can take many forms: from fully conceiving, constructing, and managing the project, to coordinating with another organization that is carrying out the project.
 If the project is a collaboration between UC and another organization, the main contact listed on the RFI submission should be someone at UC, and proposals should describe UC's role in the project.
+(LBL employees are considered to be UC employees.)
 If the project does not have a lead who is at UC, but has another connection with UC, such as being led by a UC alum, we welcome the idea submission as a possible UC-initiated offset project, but the project would not be eligible for an award at this time.